 It is this combination of something new mixed with something old that particularly excites Derek Chang, who is currently studying fashion at Central Saint Martins.
-“When I first came to London, I was surprised by how people here are so obsessed with vintage clothing, vintage accessories, vintage furniture, basically vintage everything!” noted the native of Hong Kong.
+“When I first came to London, I was surprised by how people here are so obsessed with vintage clothing, vintage accessories, vintage furniture, bulk white tablecloths with vintage styles, basically vintage everything!” noted the native of Hong Kong.
 “And this has really been growing on me as a foreigner, not only because of the beauty of the vintage objects, but also how Londoners hold on to the British heritage and how they reinvent or revive the old to create something that’s still contemporary.”

 Angela Hayworth, another student at Central Saint Martins whose parents live in Australia, offers a similar viewpoint.
 “London in particular is where a lot of fun starts.
 Much of its fashion and shows promote experimental design, which differs from the commercialism seen in other capitals around the world.
 It’s a place where designers take more risks because they are able to.”